Please note that due to service volume, it is normal to expect most services to take 2-4 days to complete.

 Minimum charge: $9.95

 We always recommend that riders familiarize themselves with their own equipment.
 Freestyle riding puts high stress on components, so learning how to do your own maintenance is definitely useful.
-Below are a few tech tips to help get you started.
+Below are a few tech tips to help get you started or you can check out our TikTok account where we upload lots of how-to videos for your scooters, skateboards, and BMX bikes.

 How to Adjust HIC/IHC Scooter Compression